Please click to view.

 Who's At Risk?

-Although they can occur anytime after puberty, almost everyone over 50 has one or more of these and they increase in number with age.
-Some families have an inherited tendency to grow multiple lesions.
-Men and women are equally as likely to develop seborrheic keratoses.
-Dark-skinned people are less affected than those with light skin; a variant seen in people with dark skin is called dermatosis papulosa nigra.
+Seborrheic keratoses can occur any time after puberty, and almost everyone older than 50 has one or more of these skin growths.
+They may increase in number with age.
+Members of the same family can have an inherited tendency to grow multiple seborrheic keratoses.
+Men and women are equally as likely to develop them.
+People with darker skin colors tend to develop seborrheic keratoses less frequently than those with lighter skin colors.

 Signs & Symptoms

-One or more spots can occur anywhere on the body, except for palms, soles, and mucous membranes (eg, in the mouth or rectum).
-They do not go away.
-They do not turn into cancers, but some cancers resemble seborrheic keratosis.
+Seborrheic keratoses can occur anywhere on the body, except for the palms, soles, and mucous membranes (areas such as in the mouth or anus).
+They most commonly occur on the chest and back.
+Seborrheic keratoses do not go away on their own, and they do not become cancerous.

-They start as light brown to skin-colored, flat areas, which are round to oval and of varying size (usually less than a half inch, but sometimes much larger).
-As they grow thicker and rise above the skin surface, seborrheic keratoses may become dark brown to almost black with a “stuck on” appearance.
+They usually start as light brown or skin-colored, slightly raised areas, which can be round or oval and of varying size (usually smaller than a thumbnail, but sometimes much larger).
+As they grow thicker, seborrheic keratoses may become dark brown to almost black and appear to be “stuck on” to the surface of the skin.
 The surface may feel smooth or rough.
+In lighter skin colors, they may be pink or any shade of brown.
+In darker skin colors, they may be any shade of brown, purple, gray, or blackish.

-No treatment is needed unless there is irritation from clothing with itching or bleeding.
+No treatment is needed unless there is irritation from clothing, such as itching or bleeding.

-- There is no way to prevent new spots from forming.
+- There is no way to prevent new seborrheic keratoses from forming.

-- Some lotions with alpha hydroxyl acids may make the areas feel smoother with regular use but will not eliminate them.
+- Some lotions containing alpha hydroxy acids, salicylic acid, or urea may make the areas feel smoother with regular use but will not eliminate them.

-- OTC freezing techniques are available but usually not effective.
+- Over-the-counter freezing techniques are available but are usually not effective.

-Removal can be accomplished with freezing (cryosurgery), scraping (curettage), burning (electrocautery), lasers, or with acids.
-The doctor might conduct a biopsy if the growth looks unusual.
+Removal can be accomplished with freezing (cryosurgery), scraping (curettage), burning (electrocautery), lasers, or acids.
+Your dermatologist or other medical professional might conduct a biopsy if the growth looks unusual.

-Spots can be removed if you don’t want them, but removal is considered a cosmetic issue and is usually not covered by insurance.
+Seborrheic keratoses can be removed, but removal is considered a cosmetic issue and is usually not covered by insurance.